nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 await _repository.InsertAsync(entity, autoSave: true);
 ```

 Both `autoSave` and `SaveChangesAsync` commit changes in the current context to the database.
-However, these changes remain reversible until `CompleteAsync` is called.
+However, these are not applied until `CompleteAsync` is called.
 If the unit of work throws an exception or `CompleteAsync` is not called, the transaction will be rolled back.
+It means all the DB operations will be reverted back.
 Only after successfully executing `CompleteAsync` will the transaction be permanently committed to the database.

 3. **CompleteAsync**